Kingston Excavation Accident Lawyer

 Help is Available After A Serious New York Trench Accident Injury

-If you need help recovering the money you’re owed after an accident in the Hudson Valley, contact the skilled construction and trenching accident lawyers at Rusk, Wadlin, Heppner & Martuscello.
+If you need help recovering the money you’re owed after an accident in the Hudson Valley, contact the skilled Kingston excavation accident lawyers at Rusk, Wadlin, Heppner & Martuscello.
 Our knowledgeable attorneys are trial-ready and determined to ensure you’re paid what you deserve for your injuries.
 For a free consultation on your claims, contact our Marlboro office at 845-236-4411, or our Kingston office at 845-331-4100.